-(8) Professional course sequence 20 hours Students working toward a Provisional Secondary Certificate should observe the following sequence:
+(8) Professional course sequence Students working toward a Provisional Secondary Certificate should observe the following sequence:

-Sophomore year - Psychology 201 Education 203-204
+Sophomore year - Psychology 201

+Education 203-204

-Psychology 202
+Psychology 202 - Education 314

-Junior year - Education 314 Senior year - Education 344
+Junior year Senior year - Education 344

 - c.
-Prerequisite for Education 344 (Directed Teaching): - (1) A minimum of 90 semester hours of college credit. - (2) An academic average of C plus (2.33) or higher.
+Prerequisite for Education 344 (Directed Teaching): - (1) A minimum of 90 semester hours of college credit.

+- (2) An academic average of C plus (2.33) or higher.
 (3) The professional sequence of courses.
 (See b, 8 above.) - (4) Adequate preparation in major subject matter field.

-- 3. Requirements for a Provisional Elementary Certificate: - a.
-Prospective elementary teachers have two options in the selection of majors and minors. - (1) An elementary teacher may select four minors as follows: - (a) English studies: English Literature, Rhetoric, Speech, Reading. - (b) Art studies: Music, Fine Arts, Industrial Arts, Drawing. - (c) Social studies: Economics, History, Political Science, Sociology, Ethics. - (d) Science studies: Biology, Geography, Physics, Chemistry, Psychology (not Psychology 202). - (2) An elementary teacher may select a major and two minors.
-Two of the subject fields taken for major and minors must be in fields taught in the elementary school.
-The prospective elementary teacher must also take certain additional courses in consultation with the Dean of the College.
+- 3. Requirements for a Provisional Elementary Certificate: - Prospective elementary teachers have three options in the selection of majors and minors.
+A major field consists of 24 hours and a minor field of at least 15 hours. - (1) A prospective elementary teacher may select four minors as follows: - (a) English studies: English Literature, Rhetoric, Speech, Reading. - (b) Art studies: Music, Fine Arts, Industrial Arts, Drawing. - (c) Social studies: Economics, History, Political Science, Sociology, Ethics. - (d) Science studies: Biology, Geography, Physics, Chemistry, Mathematics, Physical Science, Psychology (not Psychology 202). - (2) A prospective elementary teacher may select a major and two minors from any three of the above fields.
+If Art studies is not selected as one of the three, the prospective elementary teacher must also take a threehour course in Art and a three-hour course in Music. - (3) A prospective teacher may select a major and two minors from any of the subject matter areas suggested for students who are meeting the requirements for a Provisional Secondary Certificate.
+Two of the subjects taken for major and minors must be in subjects taught in the elementary school.